anagomesdesign/personal-page/assignments/03-lets-style.md

 Once you have your new components, it's time to style them!

+- The same way the `index.css` was linked to the `index.tsx` component, create a CSS file for each component you will style.
+  - For Example: `gridComponent.tsx` will have its own `gridComponent.css` next ot it.
 - For each class you created in the `index.css` file, move it to the respective component's CSS file.
   - For example, the `grid-container` class should be moved to the `GridContainer` component's CSS file.
+- When you're done moving all classes, delete the `index.css` file.
+We won't need it any longer.

 > [!NOTE]<br/>